bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Early idealists centered around two specific business models:
       + Sell support contracts.
       + Sell custom modifications.
       + These showed early success.

++ Capitalism works best:
+      + In a competitive free market.
+      + With no barriers to entry.
+      + Free Software codebases provide that market.

 # The Cygnus Era

 + The smartest move Red Hat ever made was acquiring Cygnus with its IPO